 What does the meta model workflow look like?
 First, Splicer lets us tap into existing relational data.
 For our demo, we start with the MySQL Sakila sample database1.
 The first step is to pick data elements for our native mobile app.
 We use the CAM editor for our cherry-picking.
 In the screenshot, the available server database structures is on the right-hand-side; we drag-and-drop elements over to the left-hand-side to define our client models.
 In the example below, we show adding a “Customer” (user) perspective to the already-defined Actor perspective.

 Now, when we run the generated iPhone (IOS) app, we see the two root objects.

-As we click on the Customer object, we navigate through all of its child screens in the following order: Customer –> Store –> Staff (check back soon because I will post a video demo of this navigation shortly).
+As we click on the Customer object, we navigate through all of its child screens in the following order: Customer -> Store -> Staff.

 Now that we’ve arrived at the edit Staff form, we see various element types that are editable including photos.
-As will be demonstrated in an upcoming video, we can select a different photo and then click “save” to upload it along with the other edited data to the server.
+As demonstrated our native low code video, we can select a different photo and then click “save” to upload it along with the other edited data to the server.
 We have found this simple, object-perspective-based, MDD mechanism is sufficient to fulfill most mobile use cases.

 Also, below, we see the various controls themselves are automatically typed.
 Below is a time editor for the LastUpdate field:

 And the following Angular or React forms are also generated.
 Here is the Staff listing form showing the same data.
 Other forms are also included to view, edit, and delete individual objects.